-The Victim Services Office provides advocate services for victims of violent crime, including crimes of domestic violence.
-The office’s mission is to support victims of violent crime by providing education, information, resources, and encouragement.
+The office provides advocate services for victims of crime, including crimes of domestic violence.
+The office’s mission is to support victims of crime by providing education, information, resources, and encouragement.
 The office strives to treat all victims with respect and dignity.
 It also strives to reduce psychological trauma to primary and secondary victims, while helping to build self-esteem and develop coping mechanisms.
 The office offers every available resource to assist victims in obtaining safe and secure environments.

-Victims can receive assistance by walk-in or by appointment.
-The office is staffed by advocates Monday through Thursday, from 7 a.m. to 6 p.m.
+Victims may receive assistance by walk-in or by appointment.
+The office is staffed by advocates Monday through Thursday, from 7 am to 6 pm.
 To schedule an appointment, call 801-963-3223.